 Last year our sustainability report focused on our poultry business in Indonesia, given that it generates more than half of the Group's consolidated revenue.
-For this year's sustainability report, we widened the scope to cover our Asia. entire poultry business across Indonesia, Vietnam, Myanmar and India.
+For this year's sustainability report, we widened the scope to cover our entire poultry business across Indonesia, Vietnam, Myanmar and India.

 A Sustainability Sub-Committee for Poultry Operations was also established, comprising of 14 representatives from the senior management of our poultry operations across the four countries.
 The members of this sub-committee are the sustainability champions that will encourage the adoption of a sustainability mindset throughout Japfa.
-The fact that this initiative was accepted with open arms by all our senior poultry management is a strong testament to the conviction towards sustainability that runs through the DNA of the In 2018, through the Japfa Foundation, we initiate entire Group.
+The fact that this initiative was accepted with open arms by all our senior poultry management is a strong testament to the conviction towards sustainability that runs through the DNA of the entire Group.